koenstrien/ignitioncomputing/_posts/careers/2022-11-08-Junior-Research-Software-Engineer.md

 - Experience with numerical simulations.
 - Ability to speak and write in Dutch fluently.

+### Starting date

+- The deadline for applying is set at December 31st 2022.
+- The starting date is flexible and can be discussed.

 To apply, send your job application including CV and cover letter to <careers@ignitioncomputing.com>.